Atomic clock: Clock mechanism

 An atomic clock is based on a system of atoms which may be in one of two possible energy states.
-A group of atoms in one state is prepared, then subjected to microwave radiation.
-If the radiation is of the correct frequency, a number of atoms will transition to the other energy state.
+A group of atoms is prepared in a lower energy state, and then subjected to microwave radiation.
+If the radiation is of the correct frequency, a number of atoms will transition to the higher energy state.
 The closer the frequency is to the inherent oscillation frequency of the atoms, the more atoms will switch states.
 Such correlation allows very accurate tuning of the frequency of the microwave radiation.
 Once the microwave radiation is adjusted to a known frequency where the maximum number of atoms switch states, the atom and thus, its associated transition frequency, can be used as a timekeeping oscillator to measure elapsed time.

-All timekeeping devices use oscillatory phenomena to accurately measure time, whether it is the rotation of the Earth for a sundial, the swinging of a pendulum in a grandfather clock, the vibrations of springs and gears in a watch, or voltage changes in a quartz crystal watch.
+All timekeeping devices use oscillatory phenomena to accurately measure time, whether it is the rotation of the Earth for a sundial, the swinging of a pendulum in a grandfather clock, the vibrations of springs and gears in a watch, or voltage changes in a quartz clock's crystal oscillator.
 However all of these are easily affected by temperature changes and are not very accurate.
 The most accurate clocks use atomic vibrations to keep track of time.
 Clock transition states in atoms are insensitive to temperature and other environmental factors and the oscillation frequency is much higher than any of the other clocks (in microwave frequency regime and higher).

 One of the most important factors in a clock's performance is the atomic line quality factor, Q, which is defined as the ratio of the absolute frequency $\nu_0$ of the resonance to the linewidth of the resonance itself $\Delta \nu$.
 Atomic resonance has a much higher Q than mechanical devices.
 Atomic clocks can also be isolated from environmental effects to a much higher degree.
 Atomic clocks have the benefit that atoms are universal, which means that the oscillation frequency is also universal.
 This is different from quartz and mechanical time measurement devices that do not have a universal frequency.

 A clock's quality can be specified by two parameters: accuracy and stability.
 Accuracy is a measurement of the degree to which the clock's ticking rate can be counted on to match some absolute standard such as the inherent hyperfine frequency of an isolated atom or ion.
 Stability describes how the clock performs when averaged over time to reduce the impact of noise and other short-term fluctuations (see precision).